mtint/autonity-docs/source/network-perm/glienicke.rst

 the governance of the member set writing the contract functions which satisfy a defined interface.
 Examples of variables that can be defined at the contract level are:

-- The minimum quorum and threshold required to add/remove nodes.
+- The minimum quorum and threshold required to add/remove nodes
-- The minimum and maximum size of the whitelist.
+- The minimum and maximum size of the whitelist
-- The voting mechanics to add/remove nodes.
+- The voting mechanics to add/remove nodes
 - Etc.

 **Absence of Bootnodes**
 It is common practice in public blockchains to use bootnodes or static nodes as bridges to P2P networks.
 A bootnode is a node which is always running and available to relay peers' information to new nodes.
-However, in a private blockchain relying in the use of bootnodes would mean that some nodes have privileges over the others, as static nodes could not be removed from the whitelist.
+However, in a private blockchain, relying on the use of bootnodes would mean that some nodes have privileges over the others, as static nodes could not be removed from the whitelist.
 Our solution leverages light modifications at the Ethereum protocol and DevP2P level to avoid the need of using bootnodes or static nodes.
 Autonity lets the members of the whitelist dial and setup connections with the new additions of the list.
 At the same time, when a node is removed from the list, the remaining